Top 10 Roy Buchanan Songs

 #2 – The Messiah Will Come Again

-From the 1972 album, Roy Buchanan, “The Messiah Will Come Again” was a recording that became one of his most memorable tunes.
-After the monotone opening, the slow guitar play that followed was loaded with enough emotion that a listener would truly have to be heartless not to feel something.
-This song was written while Buchanan was contending with substance abuse and it perhaps served to be just as therapeutic for him to perform it as it was for a fan to hear it.
+From the 1972 album Roy Buchanan, “The Messiah Will Come Again” became one of his most memorable tunes.
+After the monotone opening, the slow guitar playing that followed was so full of emotion that a listener would have to be heartless not to feel something.
+This song was written while Buchanan was contending with substance abuse, and it perhaps served to be just as therapeutic for him to perform it as it was for a fan to hear it.

 #1 – Sweet Dreams

 2004’s Guitar Player featured a version of Roy Buchanan’s “Sweet Dreams,” citing it as one of the 50 Greatest Tones of All Time.
 This song was released from Roy Buchanan’s self-titled debut album while he was signed with Polydor Records.
 The song was originally written and recorded by Don Gibson in 1955.
 However, the Faron Young version got most of the attention.
-Since then, “Sweet Dreams” has become a country standard that has been an all-time favorite by recording artists and stage performers.
+Since then, “Sweet Dreams” has become a country standard, an all-time favorite among recording artists and stage performers.
 Young’s version became a number two hit on the US Billboard Hot Country Songs chart compared to Gibson’s number nine rank.

 In 1960, Gibson re-recorded and released “Sweet Dreams,” which became a number six hit on the US Billboard Hot Country Songs chart and a number ninety-three hit on the US Billboard Hot 100.
 Buchanan’s 1972 version of “Sweet Dreams” was one of the best definitions of a true guitar hero.